 Here are ideas for how to take creatine:

-The two ways I take my creatine most frequently are mixed into my morning smoothie or mixed into my water bottle pre-workout along with NOW® Sports Effer-Energy Tablets and NOW® Sports BCAA Big 6 powder.
+The two ways I take my creatine most frequently: mixed into my morning smoothie or mixed into my water bottle pre-workout along with NOW® Sports Effer-Energy Tablets and NOW® Sports BCAA Big 6 powder.

 Best Creatine Supplements for Women

-There are a lot of dietary supplements out there marketed for women.
-Many of these products are overstuffed with ingredients that may or may not be helpful and usually just drive up the price.
+Many dietary supplements out there are marketed for women.
+Some of these products are overstuffed with ingredients that may or may not be helpful and usually just drive up the price.

 When it comes to picking a creatine product, simple and straightforward is the way to go.
 All you need here is “Creatine Monohydrate” powder, nothing more.
 This is the version that is the most studied and universally considered safe for all populations.

-In addition, it is very important to choose supplements that are third party tested for purity.
+Choose supplements that undergo third party testing for purity.
 Sadly there is a lot of contamination in dietary supplements and choosing a certified product is imperative in this case.
 Look for certifications by Informed Choice, USP or NSF for Sport.